What is Orange County ARES?

 - Participate in organized competitions

 OC ARES Public Service

-The Amateur Radio Service compliments and expands the abilities of public safety agencies, primarily in the area of Inter-agency Communications.
+The Amateur Radio Service complements and expands the abilities of public safety agencies, primarily in Inter-agency Communications.
 During normal activity, dispatchers pass inter-agency messages.

 - Florida Hospital